HOME PAGE of Doc Brown's Science * UK KS3 Science Quizzes (for students aged 11-14, ~US grade 6-8)

 D = the brake drum and disc on which the brake pads in casing P are forced into contact with the smooth disc by hydraulic pressure when you press the brake pedal.

-An experiment to investigate the force applied to a spring and the resulting extension.
+(d) An experiment to investigate the force applied to a spring and resulting extension

 If weights are attached to a firmly fixed suspended spring, the spring will elongate depending on the value of the weight attached.
 The greater the weight, the greater the spring is extended.
 The extra length the spring attains is called the spring extension and this phenomena can be systematically investigated using the simple apparatus described below.